Parasite Screening & Prevention

 What is the treatment for intestinal parasites?

 There are several forms of treatment for intestinal parasites.
 They can come in powders, pills or liquids.
 Treatment usually last 5-7 days and in some cases needs to be repeated in 1 month and 3 months in order to kill the entire lifecycle of the parasite.

 Heartworm & Tick-borne Disease Testing

 Dogs (and cats) of any age or breed are susceptible to heartworm infection.
 Heartworm disease is transmitted through the bite of a mosquito infected by a parasite (Dirofilaria immtis.)
 If untreated, heartworms can cause serious heart and lung disease that can lead to death.
 Improvements in client education have increased client awareness of heartworm and its risks, yet infection rates have remained steady.
-Clearly, more needs to be done to ensure client compliance for heartworm testing.

 Most people know that ticks transmit Lyme disease, a chronic and debilitating illness, but they also carry bacteria that lead to other acute illnesses, such as anaplasmosis and ehrlichiosis.
 Some ticks carry more than one of these diseases, which can lead to co-infection.
 These diseases vary in severity depending on patient age and overall health, and all are zoonotic, meaning they can infect humans and other non-canine family members.

 How do I know if my dog has any of these diseases?

 The presence of one or more of these illnesses can be determined by a simple blood test, and we recommend all pets have this test performed on an annual basis.
 Any detected problems can receive an immediate intervention.